-When the Fund agrees to purchase securities on a when-issued or delayed delivery basis, the Fund will segregate cash or liquid securities in an amount sufficient to meet the Fund's purchase commitments.
+When-issued and delayed-delivery securities transactions would be deemed not to involve a senior security (i.e., it would not be considered derivatives transaction or subject to asset segregation requirements), provided that (i) the Fund intends to physically settle the transaction and (ii) the transaction will settle within 35 days of its traded date.
+If such a transaction were considered to be a derivatives transaction, it would be subject to the requirements of the Derivatives Rule.
+When the Fund agrees to purchase securities on a when-issued or delayed delivery basis that will settle 35 days or more after its trade date, the Fund will segregate cash or liquid securities in an amount sufficient to meet the Fund's purchase commitments.
 It may be expected that the Fund's net assets will fluctuate to a greater degree when it sets aside securities to cover such purchase commitments than when it sets aside cash.
 In addition, because the Fund will set aside cash or liquid securities to satisfy its purchase commitments, its liquidity and the ability of the Adviser to manage it might be affected in the event its commitments to purchase when-issued or delayed delivery securities ever became significant.
 The Fund will only make commitments to purchase municipal obligations on a when-issued or delayed-delivery basis with the intention of actually acquiring the securities, but the Fund reserves the right to sell these securities before the settlement date if it is deemed advisable.